aixnr/cdr3/content/protocol/slic.md

 [^gieselmann]: "Effective high-throughput isolation of fully human antibodies targeting infectious pathogens", [Lutz Gieselmann et al. 2021](https://doi.org/10.1038/s41596-021-00554-w) (*Nature Protocols*).

 [^heavych1]: Human IgG1 heavy chain constant region CH1 starts with `ASTK` amino acid sequence.
 The heavy chain empty does not include `A` amino acid.
 Most likely, a full plasmid with VH inserted leads to loss of **SalI** cut site.
 However, **ApaI** cut site can be used to linearize full plasmid (EcoRI/ApaI combination is CutSmart compatible) to replace VH insert with a new insert to generate a new construct.

+[^wellresolved]: At 2 -- 3 Å resolution, the precise molecular interaction between antibody and antigen is resolved.

+[^signalpeptide]: I have used signal peptides from *Gaussia* (G) luciferase.
+Others have used IL-2 signal peptide; some pFUSE plasmids include IL-2 as the signal peptide.
+Essentially, any *strong* signal peptide and verified with SignalP server would be fine for use.